grantcarthew/node-console-probe/README.md

 ```

+The above code will produce the following result in the console:

+![Example][example-image]

 ## Rational

 Sometimes I am not using Node.js with inspect and just want to console out the methods and properties of an object.
 I wrote this for those odd times.